 - 1 bunch kale

 - Heat a large pressure cooker or pot and sauté the onions for about 5 minutes.
 (I do this in a dry pot and add water by the tablespoon if needed to prevent sticking.
 Adding a pinch of baking soda will make the onions cooker more quickly.)
-When they are becoming translucent, push them to one side and pour the cumin and mustard seeds directly onto the bottom of the pot.
-Pour the canola oil over the seeds and stir them lightly.
-As soon as the seeds begin to pop, mix them in with the onions.
+When they are becoming translucent, stir in the cumin and mustard seeds and cook for another minute.
+Add the ginger and garlic, and cook for one more minute.
 Add the ginger and garlic, and cook for one more minute.
 Add the sweet potatoes, water, split peas and 1 tablespoon curry powder.
 Stir well.

 - If using a pressure cooker, seal the cooker and bring it up to high pressure.
 Cook at high pressure for 8 minutes (10 minutes for electric pressure cooker); then remove from the heat and allow the pressure to come down naturally for 15 minutes and then perform a quick release.